Fullchee/reminders-frontend/README.md

 ## TODOs:

 - Better audio component with increased speed, skipping
+- Form: controlled input
+  - probably will have to learn/use refs
 - nav bar for the buttons?
 - Hide the contents?
 - Form: tidy it up